arbarton/Klunk_matters_arising/README.md

 # Matters arising

-This repository contains scripts for rerunning the analysis in:
+This repository contains scripts for running the analyses in *Insufficient evidence for natural selection associated with the Black Death*, Barton et al. (2023).

 **Figure1_plots.md** contians the scripts to generate the density and q-q plots in figure 1.
 It reads in the p-values generated from the downsample.sh, coverage_100.r permute_samples.sh, and run_permutations.r.